Augmenting real data opens up a world of possibilities.

 Finite Real-World Data

 As use cases for artificial intelligence (AI) and machine learning (ML) proliferate, algorithm developers are increasingly faced with a lack of real-world data pertinent to their specific uses.
 With incremental algorithm-performance improvements requiring vastly more data, synthetic data has emerged as an impactful solution.
 In fact, Gartner predicts that 60% of all data used in the development of AI will be synthetic by 2024, while a 2022 paper states that the stock of high-quality language data is likely to be exhausted before 2026.

-Beyond AI and ML training and testing, synthetic data is assisting in privacy-compliant data sharing, software testing and development, system testing, object labelling, and 3D simulation.
+Beyond AI and ML training and testing, synthetic data is assisting in privacy-compliant data sharing, software testing and development, system testing, object labeling, and 3D simulation.
 Health-care providers are leveraging synthetic data to create statistically comparable models without any actual patient information.
-In return, the model is used across the organisation to maximise resource allocation, improve patient outcomes, and reduce cost.
-Financial institutions can better underwrite risk and prevent fraud by utilising synthetic data to recreate and analyse exponentially more ‘what-if’ scenarios.
+In return, the model is used across the organization to maximize resource allocation, improve patient outcomes, and reduce cost.
+Financial institutions can better underwrite risk and prevent fraud by utilizing synthetic data to recreate and analyze exponentially more ‘what-if’ scenarios.
 Industrial companies are using synthetic data in manufacturing, supply-chain logistics and systems testing to improve efficiency and reduce production downtime.